-Complete Monster: Mashtooth is the cruel leader of a gang of Space Pirates who desires nothing but power.
+Mashtooth, the Big Bad of the 5th game, is the cruel leader of a gang of Space Pirates and desires nothing but power.
 Chronologically, the first thing he does is invade the peaceful planet Bunnera to suck out the essence of its inhabitants, simply to make him stronger.
 He discards of the smaller Bunnerans, claiming "these snack-sized Bunnerans have given me enough power, but I need more."
 Mashtooth then goes after their prince, who narrowly escapes with his life.
 In the final battle, after his subordinates pulled a Heel–Face Turn on him, he eats the prince, who is still alive inside him, and uses the moon as a battering ram to try and kill Starfy, and possibly hundreds of thousands of innocents in the way.
 Ruthless, cruel, and terrifying even to his own minions, Mashtooth stands out in this relatively lighthearted game as a tyrant who would stop at nothing, just to satiate his lust for power.

 Crowning Moment of Awesome: Though it involves a truly aggravating sequence of Button Mashing, singlehandedly pushing back the moon and then using it to take down Mashtooth in 5 is by far the most awesome thing that Starfy has done in the entire series.

 ...until in the 5th game when you're trying to get that 9,999-pearl clothing item, and especially when you're trying to get all the toys from the Gashapon machine (which replaces the previous games' system of simply defeating an enemy to add it to the beastiary); the toy you get is completely random to point where it's possible to get duplicates, thus eventually forcing players to resort to "farming" (itself a subversion in which you just have to collect the pearls) in order to get all the collectibles, making this particular entry in the series an inversion of this trope.